tc13/ov-cca-models/README.md

-Code to accompany manuscript "Natural History of a parasite-induced biliary cancer".
+Code to accompany manuscript **"Natural History of a parasite-induced biliary cancer"**.
 The scripts run in R version 4.3.3.

 Analysis of parasitological surveys on the liver fluke _Opisthorchis_ _viverrini_ and the application of epidemiological models is run using `run-dynamic-worm.R`.
 Note the package dependencies at the beginning of the script.
 The code and data are provided to generate Figures 2A-D of the mansucript.